SirWumpus/post4/README.md

 - - -
 #### CHAR ccc
 ( `<spaces>ccc` -- `char` )
-Parse `text` placing the first character of text on the stack.
+Parse `ccc` placing the first character of text on the stack.

 - - -
 #### CHAR+